robotology/blocktest/README.md

                 tag="loggingstart" />
     </command>
     ```

-    The command executes the specified application or script.
+    The command executes the specified application.
+    Note the: ```usetestpath``` param, it execute the application or script using the same path of the tests.
+    The ```nobackground``` param execute the application/script in/without background specification.

 -   **writeserial**